hoang1997/Checkout-Payment-Gateway-Take-Home-Task-Dot-Net/README.md

 2. The casing for the request and response back to the client would be snake case lower format

 Improvements that could of been made given more time
-1. Better resilience with Bank Simulator API by implementing immediate and delayed retries using packages such as Polly
+1. Better resilience with Bank Simulator API by implementing immediate and delayed retries using packages such as Polly.
+This could include logic to only retry for certain responses or exceptions.
+For example 5xx responses should be retried and 4xx responses should not be retried unless its a 409 e.g. concurrency exceptions